 Easiest fix of all

 Call Yes!
-Plumbing anytime for help with your garbage disposal.
+Plumbing anytime for help if your garbage disposal is leaking.
 Operators are standing by to serve you 24/7.

 If you think your garbage disposal is not leaking but you think it’s broken, read our guide on simple fixes for a broken garbage disposal.